 Individual(s) of Concern

 Date of occurrence Time of occurrence

+Type of Concern:

+Inappropriate behavior

-Type of Concern: Inappropriate behavior wi Policy violation with a ch Possible risk of abuse Other concern:
+Policy violation with a child or youth

+Possible risk of abuse

+Other concern:

-pened, where it happened, when it happened, who was involved, who was ported to the State, what was their recommendation about investigating?
+appened, where it happened, when it happened, who was involved, who was ?
+If reported to the State, what was their recommendation about investigating?

-To your knowledge has this situa Explain: ntion ever occurred previously?
+To your knowledge has this si Explain: tuation ever occurred previously?

 What action was taken?
-How wa called? s the situation handled, who was involved, who was questioned, were police
+How called? was the situation handled, who was involved, who was questioned, were police

-Telephone number:
+Submitted by: Telephone number:

+Location and address:

-Signature:
+Signature: Date:

 Reviewed by: